 Epoxy resins are measured according to their epoxide content, also known as epoxide number.
 This represents the number of epoxide equivalents found in 1kg of resin or the equivalent weight, which is the weight of resin containing 1 mole equivalent of epoxide.
 The state of the resin will change depending on its epoxide number.

-Low molecular epoxy resins with a molecular weight of 380 will be fluid at room temperature, while resins with a molecular weight of 1000 will be solid.
+Low molecular epoxy resins with a molecular weight of 380 will be fluid at room temperature, while resins with a molecular weight of 1000 and beyond will be solid.
 This number is also indicative to calculate the amount of hardener to use when curing the resin.
-Low molecular epoxies can be handled without solvents and are used for casting, thick coatings, gap-filling glues, etc. High molecular epoxy resins can be dissolved in organic solvents to become manageable and are mostly used for paints and lacquers.
+Low molecular epoxies can be handled without solvents and are used for castings, thick coatings, gap-filling glues, etc. High molecular epoxy resins can be dissolved in organic solvents to become manageable and are mostly used for paints and lacquers.
 In their solid form they are often employed as powder coatings.